 Procedures and requirements for filing a Complaint can be found in this student handbook.

-omplaint:
+Complaint:

-ate/Time of incident(s):
+Date/Time of incident(s):

-umber and name of standard implicated:
+Number and name of standard implicated:

-ame(s) of parties involved:
+Name(s) of parties involved:

+.tame(s) or parties involved.

 The Complaint must be filed within sixty (60) days of the alleged events giving rise to the Complaint.

 Pursuit of other remedies does not toll this sixty (60) day limit.
 The Complaint should be submitted in writing to the appropriate Dean.

+writing to the appropriate Beam.

+Considerant Physics #

 Complainant Phone #:

 Mailing Address:

 DSOL Email Address:

-Complainant Name (Printed)
+Complainant Name (Printed) Signature

-Signature
+Data

+Date